nilsteampassnet/nilsteampassnet/features/_posts/2015-10-19-duo-security.md

 When a Teampass user will require an access to Teampass, DUOSecurity will check if he/she is allowed to access and he/she will need to confirm the access through a dedicated and personal device (check the [authentication methods](https://www.duosecurity.com/product/methods)).
 If DUOSecurity confirms the legitimity of the user, then Teampass will allow the user to get connected.

+## Define a specific application for your Teampass instance

+This chapter describes how to create the DUOSecurity application for your Teampass instance.

+ * Get connected to your DUOSecurity dashboard
+ * Select `Applications` in the menu
+ * Click button `Protect an Application`
+ * In the list, select `Web SDK`